With all the writing-related stuff I already have going on, I’ve decided to add more one more item to my jam-packed plate.

 I’d never really thought about writing shorts before, but after having done it a few times, I find it to be a great way to keep those writing muscles in good shape.
 All the same elements of a feature-length screenplay, but in a much more condensed version.

 I go into this with no goals or expectations.
 It’s just something I’d like to try.

 Hudson Phillips is a writer and producer from Atlanta, GA.
 He’s also the founder of ScriptBlast, an online community to help screenwriters navigate the emotional ups and downs of the writing journey, and host of the ScriptBlast Screenwriting Podcast.

-What’s the last thing you read or watched that you thought was incredibly well-written?
+What was the last thing you read or watched you considered exceptionally well-written?

 How’d you get your start in the industry?

 It is a very long, very winding road that has taken me here, where I still feel like I’m just getting started!
 I’d always been writing, but in my mid-20s I started taking it more seriously after a music career fizzled out.
 I ended up writing comedy scripts with two buddies of mine and the second script we wrote together (a sports comedy about church league softball) ended up getting optioned by Lionsgate films (thanks to a friend of a friend of a friend).